Variable-preconditioned transformed primal-dual method for generalized Wasserstein Gradient Flows: Introduction

-In this paper, we propose a Variable-Preconditioned Transformed Primal-Dual method (VPTPD) for solving generalized Wasserstein gradient flows \eqref{Wasserstein gradient flow}.
-The VPTPD is a nontrivial extension of the TPD method adapted to the structure preserving JKO scheme \eqref{dynamic-JKO}, which handles objective functions comprising a convex nonsmooth term $\Phi$ and a smooth differentiable term $\mathcal{J}$, and the novelty is threefold.
+In this paper, we propose a Variable-Preconditioned Transformed primal--dual method (VPTPD) for solving generalized Wasserstein gradient flows \eqref{Wasserstein gradient flow}.
+The VPTPD is a nontrivial extension of the TPD method to handle the objective functions in \eqref{dynamic-JKO} comprising a convex nonsmooth term $\Phi$ and a smooth differentiable term $\mathcal{J}$.
+The novelty is multifold.
 First, we integrate the TPD method with proximal splitting method and obtain a semi-implicit-explicit iterative scheme, which treats the nonsmooth term with a proximal gradient step and the smooth term with an explicit gradient step.
-Further, we construct variable-dependent preconditioners through the Hessian of a regularized smooth objective function, tailored to obtain a delicate balance between the number of required iterations and the computational complexity of each iteration.
-Second, we prove the existence and uniqueness of bounded solution for the generalized proximal operator with the chosen preconditioner, and propose a Newton solver which is both convergent and bound-preserving.
-Third, we develop an adaptive step-size strategy for the TPD method to mitigate performance degradation caused by poor Lipschitz continuity of the energy derivative, and accelerate its global convergence rate.
+Second, we construct variable-dependent preconditioners through the Hessian of a regularized smooth objective function, tailored to obtain a delicate balance between the number of required iterations for convergence and the computational complexity of each iteration.
+Third, we prove the existence and uniqueness of bounded solution for the generalized proximal operator with the chosen preconditioner, and propose a Newton solver which is both convergent and bound-preserving.
+At last, we develop an adaptive step-size strategy for the TPD method to mitigate performance degradation caused by poor Lipschitz continuity of the energy derivative, and accelerate its global convergence rate.
+Through comprehensive numerical experiments spanning from 1D to 3D settings, we demonstrate superior computational efficiency of our VPTPD method---achieving up to a 20$\times$ speedup over existing methods.

 The rest of our paper is organized as follows.
-In \autoref{Fully_discrete_dynamic_JKO_scheme}, we introduce the fully discrete dynamic JKO scheme. \Cref{TPD} introduces the TPD method and compares it with the PDJKO and PrePDJKO methods. \Cref{num method} elaborates on the VPTPD method adapting to the JKO scheme, in terms of the iterative scheme with tailored preconditioners, computation of proximal operators and adaptive strategy.
+In \autoref{Fully_discrete_dynamic_JKO_scheme}, we introduce the fully discrete dynamic JKO scheme. \ref{TPD} introduces the TPD method and compares it with the PDJKO and PrePDJKO methods. \ref{num method} elaborates on the VPTPD method adapting to the JKO scheme, in terms of the iterative scheme with tailored preconditioners, computation of proximal operators and adaptive strategy.
 In \autoref{experiment}, a suite of numerical examples are reported to demonstrate the high efficiency and applicability of the VPTPD method to a number of challenging simulations.